India tells citizens in Canada to exercise caution as relations worsen

 Canadian officials have so far declined to say why they believe India could be linked to Nijjar's murder.

-The United States has voiced "deep concern" over Canada’s accusations and U.S. Ambassador to India Eric Garcetti said on Wednesday "those who are responsible must be held accountable".
+The United States (US) has voiced "deep concern" over Canada’s accusations and US Ambassador to India Eric Garcetti said on Wednesday "those who are responsible must be held accountable".

 India's main opposition Congress party endorsed the government's rejection of Canada's accusations, urging a stand against threats to Indian sovereignty.